daronphang/programming-resources/computer-science/algorithms/tips.md

 If the checks are determined i.e. tic-tack-toe (3 rows, 3 columns, 2 diagonals), can initialize the checks and iterate through them.

+## Two Pointers Approach

+Check if sorting will help.
+Pointers can either move together or one pointer at a time.
+For sum problems, can sort the array and take the **first and last numbers** and iterate them as necessary i.e. if sum is less than target, increment first pointer.

 ## DP Problems

 Common characteristic of DP problems is asking for optimum value (max/min), or the number of ways there are to do something.
 Another characteristic is that future decisions depend on earlier decisions.

 For a more intuitive approach, try reducing the number of dp objects required by **taking the difference or remainder**.
+The problem can then be iterated by increasing the count or size.
 For alternating choice problems that requires finding the maximum, use subtraction instead of addition.

-Most dp problems require initialization; need to deduce what can be initialized/set as default value.
+**Most dp problems require initialization**; need to deduce what can be initialized/set as default value.

 ```py
 for i in range(len(nums)):